oarcscience/ith.oarc.science/tarot/sot/sot00.md

 #### \[1913\]

 ###### Scanned at Intangible Textual Heritage, December 2003.
-J. B. Hare, redactor.
+J. Lelievre, redactor.
 This text is in the public domain.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 ------------------------------------------------------------------------